Piwimau/advent-of-code-2022/README.md

 The [solution file](Advent-of-Code-2022.slnx) contains 25 standalone projects for the days of the Advent calendar, organized into separate directories.
 Each one provides a corresponding `.csproj` file that can be opened in Visual Studio.
-In addition, there is a `Resources` directory which contains the puzzle description and my personal input for that day.
+In addition, there is a `resources` directory which contains the puzzle description and my personal input for that day.
 However, [as requested](https://adventofcode.com/2022/about) by the creator of Advent of Code, these are only present in my own private copy of the repository and